 Related Articles

 Being an HGV driver involves more than transporting goods from one location to another.
 It demands long hours, varying schedules, and extended periods of concentration behind the wheel.
-Maintaining good health is essential, not only for your own wellbeing but also to ensure you remain safe and effective at work.
+Maintaining good health is essential, not only for your own well-being but also to ensure you remain safe and effective at work.
 Prioritising HGV driver wellness can help reduce fatigue, manage stress, and improve your overall job satisfaction.
 This guide explains how to manage these challenges as part of your daily routine.

 Operating a heavy goods vehicle places significant strain on both the body and mind.
 Without proper attention to wellness, stress and fatigue can quickly accumulate, affecting reaction times, concentration, and even decision-making skills.
 Left unchecked, this can lead to unsafe driving practices, putting yourself and others at risk.